AdaCore/spark2014/docs/lrm/source/packages.rst

 These properties may be specified for an effectively volatile object as Boolean aspects or as external properties of an external state abstraction.

+The Boolean aspect Volatile_Function may be specified as part of the (explicit) initial declaration of a function.
+A function whose Volatile_Function aspect is True is said to be a *volatile function*.
+A protected function is also defined to be a *volatile function*.
+[Unlike non-volatile functions, two calls to a volatile function with all inputs equal need not return the same result.]

 .. centered:: **Legality Rules**